Japandi TV Unit - Serenity & Functionality

 Color palette: warm & neutral

-For the wall behind the TV cabinet, choose a warm neutral color — soft beige, warm light grey, or an earthy tone like terracotta.
+For the wall behind the TV cabinet, choose a warm neutral color — soft beige, warm light gray, or an earthy tone like terracotta.
 White walls also work, but opt for a warm white, not cool white.

 Lighting: indirect and atmospheric